Trump's New York hush money trial will start March 25

 Trump pleaded not guilty and has called the investigation and charges, without evidence, a politically motivated "witch hunt."

-The trial is expected to last several weeks, so Trump, the GOP presidential front-runner in the 2024 election, may not be able to be on the campaign trail as often as he would like as the general election kicks into full steam.
+The trial is expected to last six weeks and Trump, the current front-runner for the GOP presidential nomination, would need to juggle time in the courtroom and on the campaign trail as the general election against President Biden, the current Democratic front-runner, kicks into full gear.
+The charges have done little to dent Trump's popularity among his base.
+Instead, they appear to have bolstered his popularity.

+After the trial date was set Thursday, the Make America Great Again PAC quickly sent out an email criticizing Bragg's record on New York City crime.
+Bragg's office has pushed back on claims it is not tough on crime.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.